LukasBombach/unfinished-thought/_posts/what_are_you_even_testing_for_new.md

 ## What this means

 As you can see from these three examples, it does not quite matter if the test are integration tests (testing for a link in our component or one included through `<CompanyNetwork />`) or they test code from the component at hand, the point is to test things that we are critical for our business.
 Code coverage is also not important here.

+The importance of this is, that you can now reason about what parts of your code you need to test.
+Avoiding too many tests, creating an appropriate testing pyramid and keeping your agility when moving your project forward are all side effects of this.
+You will also conform to principles of software architecture like the [Single-responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) which allow you to move your project forward without exerting more effort than needed.